 Our scholastic achievements were limited but good enough to get into middle-of-the-road state schools for undergrad.
 We were fortunate to have parents that mostly covered our undergraduate education expenses.

 Credit card debt wasn’t a significant problem for us.
+We followed the advice to live within your means.

 But, we stood on the shoulders of our parents, family, and friends that helped us get to where we are.